bugsbrog/node-api3-project/README.md

 -X Wire the application together completing `api/server.js` and `index.js`.
 -X Write four custom middleware functions detailed below, in `api/middleware/middleware.js`.
-- Use the custom middlewares in their appropriate places in the application (specific endpoints, entire routes or globally).
+-X Use the custom middlewares in their appropriate places in the application (specific endpoints, entire routes or globally).
-- There are endpoints in `users-router.js` to retrieve the list of `posts` by a `user` and to store a new `post` for a `user`.
+-X There are endpoints in `users-router.js` to retrieve the list of `posts` by a `user` and to store a new `post` for a `user`.

 #### Custom Middleware Requirements